Trump Adopts Harder Line On Cuba

 White House officials describe the policy change as fulfilling a promise Trump made to Florida's Cuban exile community last fall.
 Although Trump lost the Miami area to Hillary Clinton by double digits, he credits support from Cuban-Americans for helping him eke out a narrow victory statewide.

 The policy changes won't take effect immediately, so Americans with plans to travel to Cuba in the near future won't be affected.
-But as soon as new regulations are drafted by the Treasury and Commerce Departments, they're likely to pour cold water on the burgeoning Cuban travel business.
+But as soon as new regulations are drafted by the Treasury and Commerce departments, they're likely to pour cold water on the burgeoning Cuban travel business.

 Cuban diplomat Josefina Vidal told the Miami Herald more than 600,000 Americans visited the island last year, a 34 percent jump from 2014.
 The trips were made easier by the resumption of scheduled commercial air service from the U.S. for the first time in decades.

-By law, travel to the island from the U.S. is still generally limited to 12 authorized categories such as educational activity, humanitarian projects, and support for the Cuban people.
+By law, travel to the island from the U.S. is still generally limited to 12 authorized categories such as educational activity, humanitarian projects and support for the Cuban people.
 The Obama administration eased those restrictions by allowing visitors to merely declare their reason for going, with few questions asked.
 The new Trump policy will require greater documentation.
 And travelers seeking "people-to-people" contact will have to sign up with an organized tour group.

 "They know exactly what they're doing and what they're trying to do is stop travel to Cuba," said James Williams, president of a lobbying group that advocates for greater engagement with the island.

 The new Trump policy will also prohibit most commercial transactions that allow money to flow to the Cuban military.
 That could have far-reaching effects since the military touches almost every corner of the Cuban economy.
-Many of the big hotels in Havana, for example, would be off limits to American visitors.
+Many of the big hotels in Havana, for example, would be off-limits to American visitors.

 White House officials say there will be some exceptions.
 Airlines will still be allowed to pay landing fees at Cuban airports, for example.
 And U.S. companies will still be allowed to support telecommunications and Internet service on the island.

 "There are about 50 or 60 Wi-Fi hot spots in Havana.
-And you can tell where they are because there are dozens of people crowded around there," said Carlos Gutierrez, a Cuban-American who served as Commerce Secretary in the George W. Bush administration.
+And you can tell where they are because there are dozens of people crowded around there," said Carlos Gutierrez, a Cuban-American who served as commerce secretary in the George W. Bush administration.
 "That has also happened as a result of normalization and I just can't imagine backtracking on something like that."

-Polls suggest most Americans support the liberalized policy towards Cuba pushed by the Obama administration.
+Polls suggest most Americans support the liberalized policy toward Cuba pushed by the Obama administration.
 Even among Cuban-Americans in South Florida, nearly two-thirds want to lift the U.S. embargo.
 Trump's policy, however, is being steered by a handful of politicians — including Rubio and Diaz-Balart — who insist the best way to bring about reform on the island is renewed economic isolation.

-"This is limited to perhaps as small as three voices in the U.S. Congress, certainly less than ten, suggesting a course of action that is not only not the best interests of the United States of America, but it's not the popular view," said Rep. Tom Emmer, R-Minn., one of seven House members who wrote the president to oppose the changes.
+"This is limited to perhaps as small as three voices in the U.S. Congress, certainly less than 10, suggesting a course of action that is not only not the best interests of the United States of America, but it's not the popular view," said Rep. Tom Emmer, R-Minn., one of seven House members who wrote to the president to oppose the changes.

 The White House says it's willing to negotiate more favorable terms with Cuba, but only if the Castro regime allows free and fair elections and releases political prisoners.